nazan/time-capsule/readme.md

 ### Encryption

 1. Alice wants to encrypt message M with sysmetric key SK for duration T.
-2. Alice performs the encryption with a standard sysmetric key encryption algorithm giving him cipher text CT.
+2. Alice performs the encryption with a standard sysmetric key encryption algorithm giving her cipher text CT.
 3. Alice splits symetric key SK to n slices SK1,SK2..SKn.
 4. Alice asks tictoc controller node tictoc.ctrl0 for a list of n-1 reservoir nodes.
 5. Alice intercepts the list of reservoir nodes RNp where p is the index from 1 to n-1.
 Note that RNp is a random list of reservoir nodes.